dromotherm/documentation/pages/themis/DLCF/README.md

 In retrospect, it would have been easiest and cheaper to install a single sensor than a complete weather station.

 The Sofrel is powerful enough to also regulate the hot water production within the primary collector, via a software cascade.
-In order to achieve this, at the beginning of the 2017/2018 winter season, new modulating burners were installed on the boilers, that can be controlled by a 0/10V analog signal.
+In order to achieve this, at the beginning of the 2017/2018 winter season, new modulating burners were installed on the boilers, that can be controlled by a 0/10V or 4/20 mA analog signal.
 With a new PID onboard, the Sofrel was now able to supervise the production of hot water, the global energy efficiency of the boiler room being really enhanced.
 2018 was the first year in which we actually saved Kwh and money.
 It was a great improvment for us.
 Anyway, the functioning of the circuits was far from optimal and it is still very hard to heat the building properly...